phillfarrugia/phillfarrugia.github.io/_projects/2015-01-01-woolies-shop.md

 ---
 title: 'Woolies Shop'
-subtitle: 'Shopping List & Groceries eCommerce Platform'
+subtitle: 'Shopping List & Groceries eCommerce Platform <br>2015-2016'
 date: 2018-06-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/woolies-shop.png'